 I used Google's date interval feature to find news articles from past years with relevant information about their strategy and pivots.
 Using this feature, I found out that one of the companies had changed their name and had a decisive pivot in their business model.

 AngelList and CrunchBase are convenient databases for finding this type of information.
 The information you will find on these sites is not 100% accurate, but it will still give you an idea about the state of the companies.
 For instance, I found out that one company had just raised an initial seed fund round.

-There are quite a few directories out there: collaborative consumption directory, compare and share directory, mesh directory, honeycomb 2.0 from Jeremiah Owyang and consumo colaborativo directory for Spanish and Latin American projects.
+There are quite a few directories out there.
+Some examples are the Sharemrkt directory, the honeycomb 2.0 from Jeremiah Owyang, and the consumo colaborativo directory for Spanish and Latin American projects.

 "You don't need to be too secretive with your idea.
 There are at least a thousand times more people that have good ideas than people who are willing to do the kind of work it takes to turn a great idea into a great company.
 And if you tell people what you're doing, they might help."

-Sharing your idea with others is a great way to get relevant feedback, and perhaps hear about related projects.
-Share your idea with friends and family, the people in your coworking space, the people you meet in networking events, the people you meet at a nightclub, anyone and anywhere.
-I remember being in a party in Paris when someone was excited to introduce me to the founder of WhereIsMyMat just because he knew I was working on the marketplace for yoga teachers I mentioned before.
-If nobody is familiar with your business, no-one will be able to help you.
+Sharing your idea with others is a great way to get relevant feedback and perhaps hear about related projects.
+Share your idea with friends and family, the people in your coworking space, the people you meet at networking events, the people you meet at a nightclub, anyone and anywhere.
+I remember being at a party in Paris when someone was excited to introduce me to the founder of WhereIsMyMat just because he knew I was working on the marketplace for yoga teachers I mentioned before.
+If nobody is familiar with your business, no one will be able to help you.